Internal Comms Videos // Vodafone

 The ideation portion of this project had us asking ourselves: “What’s personal?
 What things lend themselves to individuality?”
 At first, we leaned towards fingerprints, however this client is a tech company and we know from working with them so heavily that, to them, finger prints represent security and not individuality.
 I love the book How to Win Friends and Influence people and we remembered that Dale Carnegie famously wrote, “A person’s name is to that person, the sweetest, most important sound in any language.”
 And there we have it.

-I believe that if an idea is strong enough, it doesn’t need to be filmed in an ultra high budget way in order to hit the mark.
-We made these for a meagre budget, purposefully filming them in a low-fi way to make them feel like they were no biggie in order to get viewers to sit up and take notice.
+I believe that if an idea is strong enough, it doesn’t need to be filmed in an ultra-high-budget way in order to hit the mark.
+We made these for a meager budget, purposefully filming them in a low-fi way to make them feel like they were no biggie in order to get viewers to sit up and take notice.

 - Concept // Elizabeth Halford, Charlotte Simonsen, Mark Rose